 Anna was married three times in total.
 Her first (1820) spouce’s name was James Casey, with whom she had a son, James Casey Jnr.
 (1822), her second (1824) was William Griffin with whom she had a son, Patrick Griffin (1828–1915), and her third being James.

 Anna died 28 Febuary 1881 when she was about 75 and living in Market Street, Listowel.
 Her death certificate names her as Anna O’Connell, female, a farmer’s widow, that she died of acute bronchitis, 8 days, and that James Horgan was present at her death.

 The Tithes records for Lahardane were taken in 1826 and there was no mention of James O’Connell.
 Thirty years later Griffith’s Valuation lists him as a major representative of the owner, John Leslie Gun of Ballybunion.
 John Leslie Gun was the grandson of George Gun of Carrigafoile Castle and therefore a second cousin to the O’Connells and Raymonds of Ballyegan and Riversdale.

 The next records we come across are the baptismal records for the children of James O’Connell and Anna Hennessy.
 Note the naming pattern.
 Tradition had it that the first daughter was named for the guest spouse’s mother and the first son for the host spouse’s father.
 The second son was named for the guest spouse’s father and the second daughter for the host spouse’s mother.
 The third son and daughter for their parents and any following children for their uncles and aunts.
-This suggests that Anna’s father would have been named Michael Hennessy and that Anna’s mother might also have been called Anna.
+Anna’s parents were Michael Hennessy and Elizabeth Stonehouse.
 There is a marriage record for Mary O’Connell and Patrick Downey of Lahardane in 1855.
 They emigrated to the US and their descendants may be an American branch of the family.